Kasivisvesvara Temple, Lakkundi: Temple plan

-Description
+Architecture

-The Lakkundi temples follow the traditions and experimentation in architecture and arts (vastu sastra, silpa sastra) that began in the region between northern and southern tributaries of Krishna river, particularly the Malaprabha and Tungabhadra rivers.
+The Lakkundi temples follow the traditions and experimentation in architecture and arts (vastu sastra, silpa sastra) that began in the region between northern and southern tributaries of Krishna River, particularly the Malaprabha and Tungabhadra rivers.
 The surviving examples of these stretch from Aihole, Pattadakal to Alampur, Srisailam and Biccavolu regions (north Karnata, Andhradesa and Telingana).
 (Note: This tradition can be traced from a region south of Goa and stretching to the Kalinga region of southwest Odisha.
 See Harle's Chapter 18, and Dhaky.)
 These show artisans and architects from the different regions and traditions of the Indian subcontinent sharing ideas, creating and innovating new temple designs where sections of the temple, including the towering superstructure over the sanctums combine and improve upon the north and south Indian designs (spire, sikhara, vimana).
 The earliest Lakkundi temple, the Brahma Jinalaya Jain temple, shows a continuity with the architecture found in the Kukkanur Hindu temple.
 The Kasivisvesvara temple attests to a stage of rapid, bold and elaborate synthesis of different styles on an imperial scale.
 It exemplifies the Vesara-style Hindu temple architecture, a major innovation of the 11th-century.